 Alpha Investment Newsletter

-Stay Ahead in 2016 and Beyond...
+Stay Ahead in 2017 and Beyond...

-The S&P500 Gained 70% in 2009 on Rebound from 2008 Collapse; Gained Further 20% in 2010, Closed Flat in 2011, Gained 12% in 2012, and Gained 40% in 2013-2014.
+The S&P500 Gained 70% in 2009 on Rebound from 2008 Collapse.
+Gained Further 20% in 2010, Closed Flat in 2011, Gained 12% in 2012, and Gained 40% in 2013-2014.
 The Central Banks have supported the Global Economy like never before, and that has caused this large rally since 2009.

-Despite Fewer Jobless Claims, the US Economic Recovery is not strong.
+Despite Fewer Jobless Claims, the US Economic Recovery is still not strong.
 Many Jobs are Part-time and Wages are stagnant.

 Where Are We Headed From Here?
 When Should You Stay In the Market and When Should You Exit?